Seysande/Seysande/README.md

 - 🌱 I’m currently learning ...
-- Data Structures and Algorithms
 - Python
 - Bioinformatics
+- JavaScript, CSS
-- Protein Engineering
+- R

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...